-Toronto, ON (February 5, 2018) - A deceased donor kidney has been preserved and kept healthy outside the body in a device that mimics the body's physiological functions and successfully transplanted into a human, for the first time in North America.
+Toronto (Feb.
+5, 2018) - A deceased donor kidney has been preserved and kept healthy outside the body in a device that mimics the body's physiological functions and successfully transplanted into a human, for the first time in North America.

 The technique, unique solution, and device are part of a Phase I clinical trial at Toronto General Hospital (TG), University Health Network (UHN), assessing the safety of the device, with subsequent phases examining its efficacy.